 - Azure Monitor.
 This cloud-based service maximizes the availability and performance of applications and services by delivering a comprehensive solution for collecting, analyzing, and acting on telemetry from Azure and non-Azure locations.

 - Log Analytics.
 This is the primary tool in the Azure portal for writing log queries and interactively analyzing their results.

-- Azure Sentinel.
+- Microsoft Sentinel.
 This is a scalable, cloud-native, security information event management (SIEM) and security orchestration automated response (SOAR) solution.

-- Azure Security Center.
+- Microsoft Defender for Cloud.
 This unified infrastructure security management system strengthens the security posture of your datacenters and provides advanced threat protection across your hybrid workloads.

 - Azure Backup.
 The Azure Backup service provides simple, secure, and cost-effective solutions to back up your data and recover it from the Microsoft Azure cloud.

 Typical uses for this architecture include:

 - Assessing Azure Arc enabled SQL Server configuration, availability, performance, and compliance by using Azure Monitor.

 - Detecting and remediating security threats targeting Azure Arc enabled SQL Server by using Microsoft Defender for Cloud and Microsoft Sentinel.

 - Automating deployment and management of Azure Arc enabled SQL Managed Instance on Azure Arc-enabled Kubernetes in on-premises and multi-cloud environments.

 - Automating deployment and management of Azure Arc enabled SQL Managed Instance on Azure Kubernetes Service (AKS) on Azure Stack HCI.

 The following recommendations apply for most scenarios.
 Follow these recommendations unless you have a specific requirement that overrides them.